Reducing the amount of waste we create in the first place is the key to collectively cutting landfill in Western Australia.

 Make package-free lunch boxes

 Use a good, sturdy lunchbox with separate compartments – this eliminates the need for packaging and plastic wrap.
-Consider reusable wraps such as those made from beeswax to keep sandwiches fresh and decant
+Consider reusable wraps such as those made from beeswax to keep sandwiches fresh and decant yoghurt from a large container to a small reusable one to save money and plastic waste.

 Ditch your plastic toothbrush